 Pennsylvania Public Utility Commission (PUC) Chairman Robert Powelson is frustrated.
 He can’t understand why the majority of Pennsylvanians continue to pay more for their electricity than they have to.
 For instance, Pittsburgh area residential and small business area consumers could save 5 to 10 percent, so why are only 20 percent of customers shopping?

 The PUC blames the low numbers of shoppers on Pennsylvania’s Electric Choice Law, where customers must initiate the shopping process, even though many have never shopped for electricity before.
-Today, the majority of Pennsylvanians continue to rely on default providers, like PECO or PPL, to buy generation for them instead of finding a cheaper competitive supplier.
+Today, the majority of Pennsylvanians continue to rely on default providers, like PECO or PPL, to buy generation for them instead of finding a cheaper comparative provider.
 This is the number one concern of a new PUC investigation into the electricity market.
 But it’s not the only obstacle to shopping.